teddyliangfh/Complex_Networks/README.md

-# Complex-Newrorks
+# Complex-Networks
+## Use Matlab to:
+### Simulate different complex networks with different models:
+ - Random
+ - Scale-free
+ - Small-world
-Simulate complex networks with different model(small world, scale-free, random), and how to estimate the robustness (when under random attack —— remove nodes randomly ) of them.
+### Estimate the robustness of these models when under random attack -- simulated by removing the nodes randomly